ezrpg-legacy/ezRPG-1.2.x/README.md

 1. Creates the default TemplateDir in Smarty for Admin and Default theme
 2. Checks if both a theme is in the themes folder AND in the DB.
 2.1.
 This happens on every page load which should be decoupled to only when checked or when there's an issue with a theme.
+2.2.
+Checks also for templates/modules and loads that into TemplateDir.
 3. HTMLPurifier was removed, but should have an option setting.
 Find a way to decouple!

 Class.Menu is still unstable but provides better integration.